rdonn70/digital_window/README.md

 - Use W/S keys to adjust screen diagonal.
 - Use Semi-Colon/Quote keys for minimum cutoff frequency (One Euro Smoothing).
 - Use Comma/Period keys for speed coefficient (One Euro Smoothing).
+- Use Tilda/Grave key to enable and disable debug UI.

 # Compiling from Source
 ## Python Setup